kammitama5/kammitama5.github.io/_posts/2020-06-04-Wednesday-June-4th.md

 - I picked the perfect company (and they picked me); the company at which I'm interning has a culture of empathy, a commitment to diversity and it's just been a really great experience.
 I have a manager and two buddies, and I'm driven to succeed this summer.
   The project is amazing and impactful.
 But more importantly, it openly has a culture of holding itself to high ethical standards and accountability.
+Humility and collaboration are written into the culture.
 Perfect.
 - I signed up for the graduate writing centre; very strange choice (STEM majors don't do this apparently).
   I attended the first meeting and realized that there were people there who looked like me.
   We had a similar sense of humour.
 I hadn't laughed so hard in a meeting with people from school in such a large group before.